Open-source BOS tomography dataset of high-speed flow over a flight body: Experimental and Computational Methods

 \subsubsection{Tomography and Data Assimilation}

 A NIRT framework was used for tomographic reconstruction as well as data assimilation \cite{Molnar2025}.
 Networks comprised six layers with 300 nodes each, implemented in TensorFlow~2.10.1, and symmetry about the centerline was weakly enforced.
 Fourier encodings with 256 features were drawn from a normal distribution with a standard deviation of 16~m$^{-1}$.
 Weights were initialized from a standard normal distribution and biases set to zero.
 Integrals in the loss terms were approximated by Monte Carlo sampling.
-Regularization and boundary losses were evaluated using batches of 10,000 points.
+Regularization and boundary losses were evaluated using batches of 10~000 points.
 The data loss used batches of 500 pixels, with synthetic measurements rendered by a cone--ray operator.
-The operator's coefficient of variation was 8.5\%, requiring 8,000 points per pixel.
+The operator's coefficient of variation was 8.5\%, requiring 8000 points per pixel.
 Sampling for the data loss was restricted to a conical hull around the flight body to reduce computational costs.

-Total variation (TV) regularization was used to accurately recover sharp-edged structures like shock waves.
+Total variation (TV) regularization was used for tomography to accurately recover sharp-edged structures like shock waves.
 For data assimilation, the TV term was replaced by residuals from the Euler equations.
 Nine views from the master-camera column were assimilated, corresponding to model rotations of $0^\circ$, $50^\circ$, and $90^\circ$.
+Although the trained networks provide continuous estimates of flow fields, we plot them using a voxelized grid, with $400\times350\times350$ voxels in a $150\times130\times130$~mm$^3$ volume (375~$\upmu$m voxel side length).